 Although everyone who rides in a car should use a safety belt, Florida law specifically indicates that all children under 18 who are riding in a vehicle must wear a safety belt, even if they are in the back seat.
 Children up to age 12 should continue to use a booster seat with the safety belt if they are smaller in stature.
 After that, they can sit in the seat with the safety belt.

 It is safest for all children to ride in the rear seat of the vehicle.
 Airbags and other safety features are meant to protect larger sized adults, not smaller children who can be severely injured by car safety features.
 The NHTSA recommends that children ride in the back seat at least through age 12.

 Teach Young Drivers to Take Safety Measures

 When teens begin to drive around age 16, it can be difficult to know if they are being safe.
 You should teach them to always wear their safety belts and drive carefully.

 Teens should take driving courses that teach them the laws of the roads as well as defensive driving techniques.

 Car accidents involving children can be scary.
 Not only are you worried about their injuries, but also how the crash will affect their entire lives.
 Don’t deal with the situation alone.
 Attorney Fuchs is a compassionate professional who will handle all of the stressful details for you while you continue living your life.
-Call us today at (954) 568-3636 or use our online contact form.
+Use our online contact form today.